Valasik0/NAVY/README.md

+Repo for excercises of colege subject NAVY.
-How to run tasks:
+How to run tasks:`python main.py`
-cv1-perceptron: `python main.py`
-cv2-XOR-problem: `python main.py`